-A crucial consideration of an inner city renovation is how to maximise space and light when restricted by small properties with limited floor space and restricted natural light.
+A crucial consideration of an inner city renovation is how to maximise space and light when restricted by small spaces with limited floor area and restricted natural light.
 Here are seven simple tips to create the illusion of a spacious, bright home when undertaking a makeover or modernisation.

 It is known that the colour, size and shape, are three important factors to consider when re-decorating your room.
 The colours you choose will have an enormous impact on how light and spacious a room appears, such as, light coloured walls which make a room appear bigger and brighter.
 Meanwhile, darker colours have the opposite effect, seeming to bring the walls in to make the room look smaller.
 Choose off-whites, baby blues and pale greens to maximise space, and make sure that the flooring and woodwork is also kept as light as possible.

 Creating additional light in a room can appear more inviting, by toying with the atmosphere and ambience, which adds the deception of space.
 Skylights, are a popular favourite, creating a modern and contemporary feel, but if you’re feeling more adventurous, why not install unique pendant lights with a copper cable for a more personalised twist.
 Choose clever standing lighting with a small footprint to help dark corners recede and to brighten the entire space.

 Mirror, mirror, on the wall

 A well- positioned mirror will bounce the light around the room, creating the illusion of a spacious living area.
 Experiment with mirrored furniture such as wardrobes and storage cabinets, which will help you maintain an organised area whilst opening up your room from the reflection of the mirror.
 Be sure to play around with the furniture by exploring different angles and turning around, to see what gives the most impact.